Personalize selling with product rec quizzes 👉

 Let this always be front and center as you go about planning and executing your research.

-Do preliminary research: have a basic understanding of the industry and the landscape you’ll be investigating.
+• Do preliminary research: Have a basic understanding of the industry and the landscape you’ll be investigating.
 It doesn't have to be extremely in-depth, but it’s important to have a foundation.
 This ensures you ask the right questions, know what to assess, and can get a more accurate vision of the market.

-Sometimes, until we start getting results, we’re unaware that a question is ineffective.
-This may be because the question uses terminology not understood by the target audience.
-For example, you may ask “what SaaS tools do you currently use?”
-If you get responses like “iPhone 11” and “desktop computer”, then you know you need to adapt your questions better to your audience!
-Here at Typeform we sometimes send out test emails to smaller populations (around 10% of the target audience) for this purpose, and adjust our surveys if necessary.
+For example, you may ask, “What SaaS tools do you currently use?”
+If you get responses like “iPhone 11” and “desktop computer,” then you know you need to adapt your questions better to your audience!

 400 is the magic number.